 Of special note at River Meadows village are the mini-yurt replicas, created by artist Glen Andersen, which are covered in colorful tile mosaics that uniquely identify each site.
 The sculptured yurt markers incorporate a number and distinctive color palette that act as a way-finder.
 A marker is posted at the entry of each yurt and includes a kaleidoscope to view the park surroundings.
 These six pieces of art are included in a park project that is part of the county’s One Percent for the Arts Ordinance.

 Advance reservations are required and there is a 2-night minimum.
-To book, please contact the Call Center (M-F, 8:30am-4:30pm) at 425-388-6600.
+Weekend reservations require both a Friday and Saturday night stay.
 Sorry, walk-in/same-day registrations cannot be accommodated.
-Online reservations are not available during COVID-19.

 Upon arrival at the park, proceed directly to the yurt village--no need to check-in with a ranger.
 Next to each yurt entrance is a lock box with your key inside.
 To access the lock box, enter the last 3 digits of your Confirmation Number (so be sure to have your Receipt/Confirmation Letter with you).
 If you do not receive an emailed confirmation letter shortly after completing your reservation, contact the Call Center.